eventmq/eventmq/docs/protocol.rst

 ------------
  * HEARTBEAT commands are valid at any time after an INFORM command
  * Any command except DISCONNECT act as a heartbeat.
 Peers SHOULD NOT send HEARTBEAT commands while sending other commands.
+ * Worker and broker MUST send heartbeats at regular and agreed-upon intervals.
- * Both worker and broker MUST send heartbeats at regular and agreed-upon intervals.
+ * Scheduler and broker MUST send heartbeats at regular and agreed-upon intervals.
  * If the worker detects that the broker disconnected it SHOULD restart the conversation.
  * If the broker detects that a worker has disconnected it should stop sending it a message of any type.
+ * If the scheduler detects that the broker disconnects it SHOULD restart the conversation.
+ * If the broker detects that a scheduler has disconnected it should ??????????.

-Request Headers
+REQUEST Headers
 ---------------
 Headers MUST be 0 to many comma seperated values inserted into the header field.
 If there are no headers requried, send an empty string MUST be sent where headers are required.